Do you want to create an email newsletter for your website, blog, or eCommerce business?

 You can find products and services that might interest your users and add affiliate links, reviews, and coupons in your newsletter emails.

-To get started, see our beginner’s guide to affiliate marketing.
+To get started, see our in-depth beginner’s guide to affiliate marketing.

 If your email list grows quickly, then you can make money by renting your email list.

-You see, a lot of folks don’t realize the potential of email marketing until they realize that they could benefit immensely from an email list.
+You see, a lot of folks don’t understand the potential of email marketing until they realize that they could benefit immensely from an email list.

-Lucky for you, they are now looking for someone who may already have a list of people interested in specific products, services, or industry.
+Lucky for you, they are now looking for someone who may already have a list of people interested in specific products, services, or industries.

 You can approach such advertisers directly, or you can find email list brokers like Info USA, List Giant, or Mailing List Direct.

 Step 8.
-Keep Your Newsletter Emails Out of Spam
+Keep Your Email Newsletter Out of Spam

 The main reason for this decline was the improved spam detection and prevention technologies used by email marketing tools.